natashagp/natashagp/README.md

 Developer from São Paulo, Brazil.

-All repositories were migrated to Codeberg - https://codeberg.org/natashagp
+All repositories are also in Codeberg - https://codeberg.org/natashagp